 Riving knife and blade

 The Kreg AC2000 adaptive cutting system saw has built-in safety features that prevent kickbacks.
 The riving knife has anti-kickback pawls that keep you safe from the material you are cutting—the knife bevels from -1 to 47 degrees.
 The Kreg adaptive cutting system plunge saw has a blade to the left, giving you visibility.
 The saw blade has a 48-tooth carbide-tipped blade.
 You have control over your cutting machine.

 The Guide track comes with anti-chip strip and grip strips that keep the track in place.
 The 62inch guide track mounts to the Project table.

 The Kreg ACS3000 adaptive plunge saw has a folding, rolling table and an integrated measuring system (Source).
 The legs come with adjustable levers that allow you to adjust.
 The legs are foldable into a small system that is easy to roll out and prepare to use.

 Overview of the Festool MFT

-The Festool is a multifunction table with accessories that make it suit the needs of different applications.
+The Festool is a multifunction table with accessories that suit the needs of different applications.
 It comes with guide rails and a combination of bevels.
 The accessories are secured and safe in place.
 They are secured to varying positions for multiple working positions.
 The sliding table allows crosscuts with a maximum cutting width of 830mm.
 It has block stops and a guide rail that align your material to the fence.